Can Input Attributions Explain Inductive Reasoning in In-Context Learning?

-To address such potential concerns, we introduce a test suit consisting of controlled synthetic tasks of inductive reasoning, where the most informative \textit{eureka} example is inherently unique by the design of the tasks.
-These settings are inspired by the \textit{poverty of the stimulus design} adopted in the cognitive science field~\cite{Wilson2006-qo,Perfors2011-mu,mccoy2018revisiting,mccoy-etal-2020-syntax,Yedetore2023-sw}.
-Specifically, in our setting, most in-context examples are \textit{ambiguous} in the sense that they are compatible with several possible rules, and only one \textit{disambiguating} (\textit{eureka}) example resolves the ambiguity and limits the correct rule to be unique, and, in this sense, is more informative than other examples (i.e., deleting one of the ambiguous examples does not change the ambiguity of the task, but not for the \textit{disambiguating} example).
-For example, in Figure~\ref{fig:fig1}, the few-shot examples consist of three \textit{ambiguous} examples (e.g., \texttt{aa$\rightarrow$aaaa}) over two rules of (i) add the same two tokens or (ii) double the number of tokens, and one \textit{disambiguating} example (e.g., \texttt{ttt$\rightarrow$ttttt}) reveals that the correct rule is (i) add two tokens, which leads to the correct answer to the target question (\texttt{x$\rightarrow$xxx}).
+Our task design, inspired by the poverty of the stimulus scenario~\cite{Wilson2006-qo,Perfors2011-mu,mccoy2018revisiting,mccoy-etal-2020-syntax,Yedetore2023-sw} or mixed signals generalization test~\cite{Warstadt2020-tk,Mueller2024-ae}, introduces one inherently unique \textit{aha} example in input demonstrations.
+This \textit{aha} example, when paired with any of the other examples, triggers the identification of the underlying reasoning rule.
+More specifically, most in-context examples are \textit{ambiguous} in the sense that they are compatible with several rules (e.g., adding two tokens or doubling the number of tokens, in Figure~\ref{fig:fig1}), and only one \textit{disambiguating} (\textit{aha}) example resolves the ambiguity and limits the correct rule to be unique (\texttt{ttt$\rightarrow$ttttt} disambiguates the rule to be \textit{adding} one in Figure~\ref{fig:fig1}).
 The question is whether such an informative example can be empirically caught by IA methods.